 “Hikaru, may I ask…” I begin to say, suddenly remembering something he had told me one the day we went swimming; and so, I go to ask once more—

-“Hikaru, ah…why exactly have you always been so drawn to religious matters?
-Even though many followers of Lady Sun…look down upon you so heavily.”
+“Hikaru, ah…what exactly drew you towards religious matters?
+I understand how you discovered it, yet why did you not scoff?
+Even though many followers of Lady Sun…look down upon you so heavily?”

 “That’s…why, actually.
 That’s the reason,” he whispers, coming to a stop within the long hallway.
 “Some of my earliest memories are from when I still lived in Asàshí.
 I’m sure my mother got tired of my questions, yet I couldn’t stop asking them—why other children didn’t look like me, why I had only one eye, why they would avoid me—